TAAR5

 Trace amine-associated receptor 5 is a protein that in humans is encoded by the TAAR5 gene.
 In vertebrates, TAAR5 is expressed in the olfactory epithelium.

 Human TAAR5 (hTAAR5) is a functional trace amine-associated receptor which acts as an olfactory receptor for tertiary amines.
 Trimethylamine and N,N-dimethylethylamine are full agonists of hTAAR5.
 The amber-woody fragrance timberol antagonizes this activity of trimethylamine.
 3-Iodothyronamine is an inverse agonist of hTAAR5.
 Recent studies highlighted the significant role of TAAR5 in the central nervous system and periphery.
-Beta-galactosidase mapping of TAAR5 expression showed its localization not only in theglomeruli but also in deeper layers of olfactory bulb projecting to the limbic brain olfactorycircuitry.
-Moreover, TAAR5 knockout mice show increased adult neurogenesis andelevated number of dopamine neurons.
+Beta-galactosidase mapping of TAAR5 expression showed its localization not only in the glomeruli but also in deeper layers of olfactory bulb projecting to the limbic brain olfactory circuitry.
+Moreover, TAAR5 knockout mice show increased adult neurogenesis and elevated number of dopamine neurons.
 Also, it was observed statistically significant changes in osmotic erythrocyte fragility in TAAR5-KO mice.

+Mutations in the TAAR5 gene were found to affect human olfaction.
+Icelanders with a mutation in the gene were less likely to describe fish smell containing trimethylamine as unpleasant, and described licorice odor and cinnamon odor more intensely.